hotmodelsactress.com

 Not available

-The Dresser (1983) drama as Sir, also was nominated for the BAFTA Award for Best Actor in a Leading Role and a Golden Globe Award for Best Actor – Drama
+He was nominated for the Academy Award for Best Actor, a BAFTA Award for Best Actor in a Leading Role and the Golden Globe Award for Best Actor – Drama for his role as Sir in drama film The Dresser (1983).

-He was nominated for the Academy Award, a BAFTA Award and a Golden Globe Award for Best Supporting Actor for his role as Ed Masry in biographical legal drama movie Erin Brockovich (2000), also won the SAG Award for Outstanding Performance by an Actor in a Supporting Role.
+He was nominated for the Academy Award for Best Supporting Actor, a BAFTA Award for Best Actor in a Supporting Role and the Golden Globe Award for Best Supporting Actor – Motion Picture for his role as Ed Masry in biographical legal drama movie Erin Brockovich (2000)

 He won the BAFTA Award for Most Promising Newcomer to Leading Film Roles for his performance as Arthur Seaton in kitchen sink drama film Saturday Night and Sunday Morning (1960).